davidwoolf/website/static/anatomy-of-everyday-ui-color-light.md

 /* Example of hue interpolation in polar color spaces */ color-mix(in hsl longer hue, blue, red);
 ```

-More information on hue interpolation can be found in the “Polar color spaces and hue interpolation” section of this article.

 ### Normalized percentage values